mariuszmspace/my-links/README.md

 - [Ansible](https://www.ansible.com) - CM and orchestration, also can do provisioning -- `Python`
 - [ansible-hardening](https://github.com/openstack/ansible-hardening) - For STIG compliance -- `Python`
 - [ansible-runner](https://github.com/ansible/ansible-runner) - Provides a stable and consistent interface abstraction to Ansible so you can embed Ansible into other systems such as CI/CD, Jenkins, or other automated tooling -- `Python pip`
+- [Ansible-Terraform Workspace](https://github.com/bluxmit/alnoda-workspaces/tree/main/workspaces/ansible-terraform-workspace) - Dockerized development environment with Ansible, Terraform, and lots of other stuff installed, so that you don't need to do it yourself SO HOT 10 OUT OF 10 -- `various lang`
 - [Ansible Galaxy](https://galaxy.ansible.com/) - Community site for finding, reusing, and sharing Ansible content -- `various lang`
 - [ara (ARA Records Ansible)](https://github.com/ansible-community/ara) - Provides reporting by saving detailed and granular results of ansible and ansible-playbook commands -- `Python pip`
 - [asecurecloud](https://asecure.cloud/) - A free library of 400+ customizable AWS security configurations and best practices (CF, Terraform, and AWS CLI) -- `collection`